 While many of these graphic design quotes are from famous graphic designers, there are also quotes from painters, automobile designers, financiers, authors, entrepreneurs and even fictional TV characters.

 The wide variety of graphic design quotes in this list shows us a range of opinions and beliefs on what is the right way to do things in the world of design.
-Each designer has their own methods, but if you want to create meaningful design, stick to what techniques suit you best.
+Each designer has its own methods, but if you want to create a meaningful design, stick to what techniques suit you best.

 1. “There are three responses to a piece of design – yes, no, and WOW!
 Wow is the one to aim for.” - Milton Glaser

 The designer of the famous I ❤ NY logo, Millton Glaser is a man who knows what he’s talking about when it comes to graphic design.
 This quote highlights what every designer should aim for when working on a design – something that makes people go WOW.

 Glaser believes that a simple yes is not good enough, as it doesn’t evoke the kind of emotion that great design should.

 2. “It’s through mistakes that you actually can grow.
 You have to get bad in order to get good.” - Paula Scher

 Design legend Paula Scher eases the worries of many struggling designers by admitting that mistakes can help you improve your craft.
 She highlights how mistakes should be used as a tool for self improvement, not self flagellation.

 Coming from someone with such vast experience in design, it’s a valuable piece of advice that should be heeded.
 Scher started her career as a layout artist for Random House and gradually worked her way up to become the first female principal of Pentagram.